Fire and Ice (1983 film): Production

-By 1982, fantasy films had proven to be considerably successful at the box office, including The Beastmaster and Conan the Barbarian, and Bakshi had a desire to work with long-time friend and fantasy illustrator Frank Frazetta.
+By 1982, fantasy films had proven to be considerably successful at the box office, including The Beastmaster and Conan the Barbarian; further, Bakshi had a desire to work with long-time friend and fantasy illustrator Frank Frazetta.
 Bakshi received $1.2 million to finance Fire and Ice from some of the same investors as American Pop, and 20th Century-Fox agreed to distribute the film based upon the financial longevity of Wizards.

 Because Fire and Ice was the most action-oriented story Bakshi had directed up until that point, rotoscoping was again used, and the realism of the animation and design replicated Frazetta's artwork.
 Bakshi and Frazetta were heavily involved in the production of the live-action sequences, from casting sessions to the final shoot.
 The film's crew included background artists James Gurney and Thomas Kinkade, layout artist Peter Chung, and established Bakshi Productions artists Sparey, Steven E. Gordon, Bell and Banks.
 Chung strongly admired Bakshi and Frazetta's work, and animated his sequences on the film while simultaneously working for The Walt Disney Company.